Pfern/DMOS18/README.md

 With a part on (lab or field) data management followed by a great deal of OSODOS, reusing a metabarcoding use case from the mebioda course and tie it into our (and your) lab practices.
+Will contain elements of https://github.com/naturalis/mebioda and of http://osodos.org